 Dr. Ken Schmidt

-There is a need for a new training paradigm that serves both missionaries and entrepreneurs joining the mission field to serve the Kingdom.
-Today’s Modern Day Missionary should receive Business As Mission (BAM) training before going into the mission field.
+There is a need for a new training paradigm that serves missionaries and entrepreneurs joining the mission field to serve the Kingdom.
+Today’s Modern Day Missionary should receive Business As Mission (BAM) training before entering the mission field.
 Likewise, BAMers (BAM Practitioners) should receive missional training.
 It is believed this can greatly increase the probability of successful missional assignments, fewer failed businesses, and reaching more people for Christ.

 Historically, missionaries were sent overseas to share the gospel.
-Language was an obstacle that was overcome with diligent work necessary to communicate.
+The language was an obstacle that was overcome with the diligent work necessary to communicate.
 Like language, Culture was also important, allowing missionaries to build relationships that established trust.
 Both would eventually lead to sharing the gospel.
 These were significant milestones that helped the missional movement grow.
 With so much perceived need in the developing world, missionaries saw the opportunity to provide for basic human needs like water, food, and clothes.

 Missionaries and “Faith-Based Development Organizations (FBDOs) have increasingly been recognized as an important component of international development” (Morse & McNamara, 2023, p2) and to share the gospel.
 There were also business people known to start fake or cover businesses (i.e., a business in name only), also went overseas to gain access to Restricted Access Nations & Closed Access Nations (RANs/CANs).
 All had good intentions, but failed businesses and projects (e.g., water wells) resulted in locals' distrust of foreigners.

-Business and Missions have existed for generations, but they operated independently with varying results.
+Business and Missions have existed for generations but have operated independently with varying results.
 Neither churches nor Missionaries could foresee that failed businesses and broken projects (e.g., water well) would lead to the refusal of US assistance in the future.
 Moïse Valère EBENDENG ONDO found that when American Missionaries returned home, the local pastors had problems carrying on because they lacked training (2021).
 Similarly, fake or cover businesses owned by Christians experienced lower success rates.
 As a result, Albright (2014) found participants in his study were hoping to stay “as far away from donor dependency as possible” (p.
 225).

 Despite these challenges, the desire to help developing nations alleviate poverty and serve the Kingdom continued.
 Business minded Christians wanting to change the stigma associated with failed projects and fake businesses established BAM to access RANs/CANs to reach UPGs (Unreached People Groups) with the gospel.
 They went overseas starting legitimate businesses to create jobs and provide public services & goods.
 Today BAM is an emerging field within the Christian community as a means to alleviate poverty.